 Some instances of recentralization have occurred through fiscal or administrative means, but despite the usual stereotypes about French hypercentralization, it is fair to say that subnational government enjoys much freedom of maneuver.
 Legally, subnational government is subordinate.
-Politically, the influence of local elites in parliament and in particular in the Senate has been decisive.
+Politically, the influence of local elites in parliament and in particular in the

+Senate has been decisive.
 However, this is less true in the National Assembly due to the fact that the majority of the new deputies elected in 2017 have no local experience or responsibility.
 The most efficient but contested instruments of control derive from the legal, technical or economic standards imposed by the Brussels and Paris bureaucracies.
-Violating such standards can involve high political, monetary and legal costs for local politicians.
-As local taxes and spending have grown beyond control over the past 30 years, and the myriad of local units make the steering of policymaking difficult, central government has failed to find more effective tools than reducing central government financial contributions to force local authorities to reduce their spending.
-"Contracts" determining spending have been signed with most of the large local units.
+Violating such standards can involve high political, monetary and legal/judicial costs for local politicians.
+As local taxes and spending have grown beyond control over the past 30 years, and the myriad of local units make the steering of policymaking difficult, the central government has failed to find any tools more effective than cutting central government funding in order to force local authorities to reduce their spending.
+"Contracts" determining spending were signed with most of the large local units in 2018.

-National Standards Score: 9 Policymakers in France share a common interest in ensuring national cohesion.
-This is the basis for a large number of national standards and rules that canalize local and regional policies.
+National Standards Score: 9

+Policymakers in France share a common interest in ensuring national cohesion.
+This is the basis for a large number of national standards and rules that frame local and regional policies.
 National standards are determined by national regulations and constitutional and administrative courts serve as arbiters in disputes over whether these standards are met.
 The application of national standards is facilitated by the fact that most public utilities are provided by large private or semi-public companies with a vested interest in having the same rules and standards across the country.
 Services such as energy supply, water distribution or garbage collection are run by many different companies, most of which belong to two or three holding companies.
-Following the protest of business and local politicians against a flood of norms and standards, the government has started an enquiry and taken a few

-Effective Regulatory Enforcement Score: 7 measures of "simplification."
-However, to date, no significant results have been observed with the exception of the construction sector where norms have been simplified, after imposing extremely cumbersome rules and standards.
+Following protests by businesses and local politicians against a flood of norms and standards, the government has started a review and implemented a number of "simplification" measures, in particular for small communes.
+However, no significant results have as yet been observed, with the exception of the construction sector, where norms have been simplified after the initial imposition of extremely cumbersome rules and standards.
+But the French state is as yet unable to control the full implementation of these standards effectively.

-The willingness of French governments to adopt rules and regulations applicable across the country encounters resistance due to the diversity of situations and the relative strength of vested interests.
+Effective Regulatory Enforcement Score: 7 The French government's efforts to adopt rules and regulations applicable across the country encounters resistance due to the diversity of local situations and the relative strength of vested interests.
 The difficult exercise of balancing conflicting goals has characterized France since the time of the monarchy.

 During the Fifth Republic, there have been limited cases of political bias or clientelistic behavior within the central administrative apparatus.
-It is not so clear at the local level where mayors can be more lenient vis-à-vis individuals or groups, for instance in the field of urban planning or in the management of procurement contracts (favoring local providers).
+This is less evident at the local level, where mayors can be more lenient vis-à-vis individuals or groups, for instance in the field of urban planning or in the management of procurement contracts (favoring local providers).
 The main distortions in policy implementation derive from a well-rooted tradition of ignoring the incomplete implementation or non-application of excessive regulations.
 Governments often lack the courage to enforce regulations when they fear substantial protests.
-Successive governments have either failed to regulate or withdrawn a planned regulation when protests proved powerful and won widespread public support.
-Since 2017, President Macron has been more courageous in this respect.
+Successive governments have either failed to regulate or withdrawn planned regulations when protests have proved powerful and won widespread public support.
+Macron's insistence on the need to fully implement policy decisions helped trigger a social revolt during the winter of 2018 - 2019.
+Like his predecessors, he too has been forced to withdraw or postpone some of his unpopular decisions.